 On the other hand, many other types of alcohol are gluten free.
 Many vodkas, wine varietals, and liqueurs are safe because they aren’t made with grain ingredients or have a thorough distillation process.
 Similarly, many whiskeys can be consumed by gluten free drinkers because the distillation process vaporizes almost all of the proteins.

 When looking for gluten free alcohol, make sure to research the product’s ingredients, company website, and distillation process.
 This will give you clear insight into whether or not gluten ingredients were used and the degree to which they may be present in the final product.
+Questions like "is Jagermeister gluten free?" or "is Captain Morgan gluten free?" can be answered in full detail with those specific brands.

 If you offer both regular and gluten-free brands at your bar or restaurant, it’s easy to feel overwhelmed trying to track them all.
 Not only can our bar inventory software BinWise record this info for you, it can track other essential data for you too.
 Monitor high demand products in our perpetual inventory system, easily restock merchandise inventory, and keep an eye on shrinkage with the variance report.